-- You use your IRA distributions of up to a 10000 lifetime limit to buy, build, or rebuild a home for certain people.
+- To buy, build, or rebuild a home for certain people.
 These people must not have had an ownership interest in a main home for at least two years.
 If this is true, you can use your IRA distribution for any of these people:

-Even if you don’t pay a penalty, the taxable portion of the distribution will be taxed as ordinary income.
+Even if you don’t pay a penalty, the taxable part of the distribution will be taxed as ordinary income.

-Rolling over your retirement plan distribution into an IRA prevents you from using certain rules.
+Rolling over your retirement plan distribution into an IRA stops you from using certain rules.
 Ex: You won’t be able to use the special ten-year averaging rules if you:

 - Were born before Jan.
 2, 1936